Behavioural Responses to Health Innovations and the Consequences for Socioeconomic Outcomes

-Inequality in health has been rising in recent decades.
-Despite higher health expenditure and awareness of disease prevention, the benefits of new and better healthcare are unequally distributed.
-A leading hypothesis is that more affluent and better-educated people more rapidly adopt new health technologies and therefore benefit disproportionately, widening the socioeconomic gap in health.
-This poses a pressing challenge to society.
+Description: Inequality in health has been increasing in recent decades.
+Despite increasing healthcare costs and increased awareness of disease prevention, the benefits of new and better treatments in health are unevenly distributed.
+A prevailing explanation is that people with higher incomes and better education more rapidly adopt new health technologies than others.
+New health technologies thus benefit more well-educated people and thus increase inequality in health.
+This poses an urgent challenge to society.

-The project seeks to answer the following questions.
+The project aims to answer the following questions:

-3. Which mechanisms explain the gradient between education and health?
+- Which mechanisms can explain the observed link between education and health?